SaurabhDoodhwala/Total_Amazement/README.md

 # Total_Amazement

 Authors:

-1)Sarah Bi
+Sarah Bi
-2)Saurabh Parimal Doodhwala
+Saurabh Parimal Doodhwala

 Program description:
-This program is will generate and solve a maze using an MxN graph.
+This program will generate and solve a maze using an MxN graph.
 This program is divided into two parts.

 The maze generation program will create a maze for a MxN graph representation using a depth first search (DFS) algorithm.
 The command line input parameters for maze generation are: